iesnoth/rating-page/interactive-rating-component-main/README-template.md

   I fixed all the numbers so they light up when hovered/clicked.
   I realized the #text background had a gradient, so I fixed that up.
 P sure there's a color missing from the style guide.

+5/21/22
+  Fixed the size and spacing, I think the css is done now.
+All that's left is the javascript/making the buttons do things part.
+The part I know least about lol.

 ### Built with

 - VSCode